Latter-day Saint Communities

 Mormons supported each other in many ways.
 They shopped from Mormon-owned businesses and organized community events, including a celebration that commemorated the arrival of the first members to the Salt Lake Valley in July 1847.

 Church membership was an important aspect of Mormon community life.
 Members worshiped together on Sunday and during conferences.
-Women were part of the Relief Society, and young women participated in the Ladies’ Cooperative Retrenchment Association, later known as the Young Women’s Mutual Improvement Program.
+Women were part of the Relief Society, and young women participated in the Ladies’ Cooperative Retrenchment Association, later known as the Young Women’s Mutual Improvement Association.
 Members read church-sponsored publications, including the Relief Society Magazine and the Deseret News.
 Members also worshiped in temples, attended leadership meetings, and generally counseled one another.
 Their faith shaped their practices, relationships, and how they lived and thought of others.

 Today